popCoffee/YOLO-auto-train/README.md

 ## Overview

 This is a script that automates the tedious task of training YOLOv2.
 This works on linux systems.
 YOLO (you only look once) is a fast object detection system.
 The script is intended to reduce the amount of time spent training the YOLO system.
 This repository comes with the main.py file and the automation.py file.
-The automation.py script supports one class per image set; just run the script for each class to get multi-class labeling.
+The automation.py script supports one class per image set.
 The main.py file runs indepedently and can convert .png images on linux systems to .jpg for labeling.
 The automation.py script will also convert .png files.